kayac-chang/social-proof-section/Guide.md

 ## Final

+Congratulations!
-Congratulations! we are finish our site with React and make it Responsive.
+We are finish our site with React and make it Responsive.

-There so many stuff we are cover, but that's just a begin of the journey.
+There so many stuff we are cover,
+but that's just a begin of the journey.

 Please let us know if you have any questions,
 I will love to help you and always.

 See you bye!

 [TIR]: https://reactjs.org/docs/thinking-in-react.html